Arizona Musicfest Scholarship

 Stanford University, 2022-2026

-Kaelan James started playing clarinet from age 9, and since moving to Arizona in 2018, he studied with Dr. Stefanie Gardner.
-As a soloist, Kaelan has been acknowledged as Best in Class two times in the statewide Arizona Music Educators Association Solo & Ensemble Competition.
-He also placed in other local and international competitions, including the 2022 Arizona Musicfest Competition, the 2021 Bellagrande International Competition, and the 2021 International Clarinet Association Clareidoscope Contest.
+Kaelan James started playing clarinet at age 9, and since moving to Arizona in 2018, he studied with Dr. Stefanie Gardner.
+As a soloist, Kaelan has been acknowledged as Best in Class twice in the Arizona Music Educators Association Solo & Ensemble Competition.
+He also placed in the 2022 Arizona Musicfest Competition, the 2021 Bellagrande International Competition, and the 2021 International Clarinet Association Clareidoscope Contest.

-Kaelan held principal positions at the Youth Symphony of the Southwest and the Phoenix Youth Symphony Orchestra.
-He played in Arizona All State Honor Bands and Orchestras all four years of high school.
+Kaelan held principal positions at the Youth Symphony of the Southwest and the Phoenix Youth Symphony Orchestra, as well as playing in Arizona All State Honor Bands and Orchestras all four years of high school.

 Kaelan was also active as a chamber musician, performing with a variety of groups including the Scottsdale Community College Wind Septet and Sextet, Glendale Community College Bass Clarinet Choir, and Music Enrichment Foundation Wind Quintet, all while co-founding a reed trio at Arizona School for the Arts.

-A National Merit Finalist, Kaelan presently attends Stanford University where he is pursuing a double major in mechanical engineering and clarinet performance under Mark Bradenburg.
-Recently, he had a chance to play in both of Stanford’s orchestras under Paul Phillips, which he stated was a fantastic experience.
+Kaelan presently attends Stanford University where he is pursuing a double major in mechanical engineering and clarinet performance under Mark Bradenburg.
+Alongside performing regularly with the Stanford Philharmonia, he serves as artistic director and composing member for Stanford Taiko.

 Jonathan Okseniuk